-Probate and Trust Administration Lawyers
+Probate and Trust Administration Lawyers in Omaha

 Making sure you have all of the correct documentation signed and in place is just one part of ensuring your wishes are followed when you pass away.
 Equally important is the process of managing the administration and distribution of assets after a person passes away.

 Our founding attorneys are both estate planning attorneys, well versed in estate law and backed by decades of experience.
 You can trust that your case is in good hands when you come to Burnett Wilson Law.

 Looking to plan for your future?
 Contact the experienced Omaha probate and trust administration attorneys at Burnett Wilson Law online today!

 What Is Probate and Why Is It Important?

 Except in cases where the testator’s assets have been transferred to a trust prior to death and trust matters are handled by the designated Trustee, managing a testator’s estate usually starts with “probate.”
 Probate is the legal process through which a Will’s validity is determined and distribution of assets specified in the Will is carried out.

 The first step in this administration process is the appointment, as specified in the Will, of a “Personal Representative” or “Executor” of the estate.
 This individual is in charge of all administration matters for the estate, including distribution of assets.

 Probate also includes dealing with issues such as:

 - Paying the deceased person’s debts